MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Helpdesk_Ticketing_System_Setup.md

   2. Click on SQL Tab and type the following to create a database then click on Go:

       CREATE DATABASE osticket_db;
       CREATE USER 'osticket_user'@'localhost' IDENTIFIED BY 'password';
       GRANT ALL PRIVILEGES ON osticket_db.* TO 'osticket_user';
       FLUSH PRIVILEGES;

-  The SQL script above is used to create a new database for the osTicket installation where the database we named it osticket_db.
+  The SQL script above is used to create a new database for the osTicket installation where we named the database osticket_db.
-  Create a new MySQL user: osticket_user with a password 'password'.
-Change it to your own password.
-This user and password is to access the database from localhost.
-  The third line of the script is to grant full privileges to the user created for the database created.
-  The forth line of the script is to refresh MySQL's privilege table to ensure changes take effect.
-  The script is written in SQL (Structured Query Language), used to manage databases.
+  We created osticket_user as the user.
+Replace 'password' with your own chosen password.

   ![DB Created](../Images/Screenshots/db_created.png)

 ### Step 7: osTicket Installation:

-  1. Open http://localhost/osticket/upload in your browser.
+  1. Open http://localhost/osticket/upload/setup/install.php in your browser.
 You’ll be guided through the installation process.

   ![osTicket Installation](../Images/Screenshots/osTicket_Installation.png)